You will manage your Goals in the My Goals area. The video will give a quick run down of what you can do on this page.

 Updating your Goal completion is the single most important thing you can do inside the Goal Hub.
 To update the completion of your Goal simply click the green update completion on the left hand side on the page.
 Your Goal can be tracked both by your selected metric and by a percentage.
 If you decide you would like the system to automatically track the completion of your Goal you will not see this button.

-Goals in Cascade can be updated in several different ways.
+Goals in Cascade can be tracked and updated in several different ways.
 To select the tracking type, you’ll need to go to the goal hub of the goal you’d like to track, the icon displaying a jagged arrow will allow you to set your preference.
 You can choose one of the following options to track each of your Goals.

 Manual Tracking: You will manually track and update the progress of the Goal yourself.
 Its completion will be independent from any of its Sub-Goals.
 This type of tracking is ideal when the Goal does not have Sub-Goals or Tasks attached, or not all the pieces of work required to complete the goal added in the system.

 Sum of Sub-Goal Completion: This Goal will be tracked automatically by taking the completion of the eligible Sub-Goals and adding them together.
 A Sub-Goal is “eligible” if it has the same unit (e.g. $) as the parent Goal, therefore the parent Goal must have a unit selected.
 This type of tracking is ideal for Goals that have Sub-Goals attached that are all of even weight.
 This is because Sum of Sub-Goal Completion divides the number of Sub-Goals up evenly over the target.
 If you have some Sub-Goals the are worth more than others, this tracking type won’t track the Goal correctly.

 Note that changing the unit of the parent Goal or a Sub-Goal while this method is being used can affect the auto tracking (the user will receive a warning).